-We all want to enjoy the great outdoors, but it’s no fun when your family and guests are being eaten alive by mosquitoes, some of which can carry disease.
-Mosquitoes are one of the most common and important bloodsucking insects on the planet.
-They are also one of the most important public health pests due to vectoring of dangerous pathogens that cause diseases like the Zika Virus, West Nile Virus, Malaria, Yellow Fever, Dengue and Encephalitis.
+We all want to enjoy the great outdoors, but it’s no fun when you're being eaten alive by mosquitoes.
+Mosquitoes are one of the most important bloodsucking insects on the planet, but they are also one of the most dangerous public health pests due to vectoring of dangerous pathogens that cause diseases like the Zika Virus, West Nile Virus, and Encephalitis.

 Mosquitoes are flying insects that feed on human and animal blood.
 Female mosquitoes need to feed on blood for egg development.
 There are about 50 different species of mosquitoes on Long Island, but the most common are the Northern House Mosquito (culex pipiens) and the Asian Tiger Mosquito (Aedes albopictus).
 Mosquitoes, including those that carry the West Nile and Zika Viruses, are active on Long Island from April through October.
 During this time, mosquitoes seek to lay their eggs in slow-moving or standing water.

 The Northern house mosquito (Culex pipiens) is the most common mosquito species found in urban and suburban areas of Long Island.

 What does the Northern House Mosquito (Culex pipiens) look like?

 These medium-sized mosquitoes are light brown to golden brown with pale bands on their abdomens that can grow to about 1/4 inch long.

 Like most of the species, female northern house mosquitoes lay their eggs in rafts that float on top of stagnant water that collects in containers around the home, such as flower pots, children’s toys, tires, clogged gutters, ornamental ponds (without fish), neglected home pools, and puddles on pool covers.
 The northern house mosquito also breeds in natural marshes, cesspools, ditches and catch basins.